strgtscntst/Simple_Calculator/readme.txt

 Make sure to set all operators to " + ", with the space on either side

 TODO: Ensure "nubmer =" inputs return only the number

+TODO: find & fix bug where display deletes first portion of a decimal number